-What does home and contents insurance not cover?
+What are some common home and contents insurance exclusions?

 Although they tend to vary between insurance companies, some of the common exclusions are:

 - Leaving your property uninhabited for an extended period.
 When it comes to home and contents insurance, there’s no written rule for how long you can leave your house unoccupied.
 So, if you’re travelling overseas for a large part of the year, telling your insurer in advance is well worth it.
 Otherwise, you might find that damages and theft aren’t covered.

 - Not securing your home properly.
-If your home isn’t secure or if you haven’t taken reasonable steps to secure it, you risk not being able to claim depending on your policy.
+If your home isn’t secure or you haven’t taken reasonable steps to secure it, you risk your insurer rejecting your claim.

-- Not being covered for flooding.
-If you live near a watercourse or body of water, you need to take due precautions such as getting flood insurance.
-Otherwise you could face the unfortunate prospect of paying for damages yourself.
+- Uninsured flood damage.
+If you live in a low-lying area or near a body of water, you need to take due precautions such as getting flood insurance.
+Otherwise, you could face the unfortunate prospect of paying for damages yourself.

 - Storm damage.
 As surprising as it may seem, not all insurers cover storm-related damage.
-Examples include lightning damage that was not recorded in your area, or the cost of removing fallen trees from your property may not be included in your policy.
+For example, the cost of removing fallen trees from your property may not be included in your policy.
 However, you will be covered if a fallen tree causes damage to your home.

 - Existing damage.
-If your house has pre-existing damage, which can range from mouldy ceilings and leaky roofs to serious structural defects, you usually cannot make a claim to fix it.
+If your house has pre-existing damage – which can range from mouldy ceilings and leaky roofs to serious structural defects – you usually can’t make a claim to fix it.
 Damage caused by defective handiwork also may not be covered.

 - Acts of war, hostility or rebellion.
-Although acts of war have not been carried out on Australian soil since WWII, they are considered ‘force majeure’ (i.e. unavoidable) circumstances, and your property is exempt from cover.
+Although acts of war haven’t been carried out on Australian soil since World War II, they are considered unavoidable circumstances (or ‘force majeure’).
+As such, your property will be exempt from cover.
 Claims made due to acts of terrorism and rebellion (e.g. riots) may also be excluded.

 - Renovations.
-While your policy may have specific renovating-related clauses, most insurers won’t provide cover if you’re renovating your house.
-If you can’t find a home insurance policy that covers your renovations, you might need to pay through your builder’s insurers or a separate policy entirely.
+While your policy may have specific renovation-related clauses, most insurers won’t provide cover if you’re renovating your house.
+If you can’t find a home insurance policy that covers your refurbishment, you might need to pay for cover through your builder’s insurers or through a separate policy entirely.

-When you compare home insurance, you will find that all policies have limitations and exclusions of one form or another.
-This is why it’s crucial that you understand the Product Disclosure Statement (PDS) the vendor provides you before purchasing a policy.
+When you compare home and contents insurance, you’ll find that all policies have limitations and exclusions in one form or another.
+This is why it’s crucial to read the Product Disclosure Statement (PDS) your insurer provides you before purchasing a policy.